couchbaselabs/docs-ng/content/couchbase-manual-2.0/introduction-to-couchbase-server.markdown

 ![](images/vbuckets-after.png)

-[The vBucket map is updated during therebalance](couchbase-manual-ready.html#couchbase-introduction-architecture-rebalancing) operation; the updated map is then sent the cluster to all the cluster participants, including the other nodes, any connected "smart" clients, and the Moxi proxy service.
+[The vBucket map is updated during therebalance](#couchbase-introduction-architecture-rebalancing) operation; the updated map is then sent the cluster to all the cluster participants, including the other nodes, any connected "smart" clients, and the Moxi proxy service.

 Within the new four-node cluster model, when a client again wants to `get` the value of KEY, the hashing algorithm will still resolve to vBucket 8 ( `vB8` ).